Links & Resources

 Part of the project will be mapping different sounds across the cathedral building and precinct, recording oral histories, organising ‘sound tours’ and investigating what the architectural fabric says about medieval notions of sound.
 The research will culminate in commissioning two student composers to respond to the building’s architecture and acoustic possibilities, with live performances of their work at Bristol Cathedral in Autumn 2017.

-As the seasons of the year pass within the rhythm of the universe, Norwich Cathedral marks with Silence the Christian seasons and festivals to celebrate and reflect on our human place in this eternal cycle.
-On the next occasion in November they will be reflecting on Advent, the season of hopeful expectation.
+Corpus Christi: the feast to celebrate the mystery and embodiment of the Eucharist.
+As the seasons of the year pass within the rhythm of the universe, we have chosen to mark with silence certain Christian seasons and festivals to celebrate and reflect on our human place in this eternal cycle.
+Join us for a brief but silent haven from the concerns of daily life.

 Heritage Open Days - England

 Every year for four days in September, large and small places across England open their doors to celebrate their heritage, community and history.

 Open Doors Wales

 Organised by Cadw during September, Open Doors offers the chance to explore the hidden treasures of Wales’s culture and history.
 See the website for details.